iteravirgo/bcsitera.github.io/apps/mcds-connector/docs/en-US/help.md

 Electronic Document | Through Document Exchange Service Format | MCDS-XBRLGL

-Assign this profile to the customers who's sales documents should be sent to MCDS.
+Assign this profile to the customers who's sales invoices should be sent to MCDS.

 ### G/L Accounts
-In XBRLGL format Et-Gaap accounts are used instead of company's internal chart of accounts.
+In XBRLGL format, Et-Gaap accounts are used instead of company's internal chart of accounts.

-Open **Chart of Accounts** and assign **Account et-gaap Category** for every account that will be used in business transactions forwarded to MCDS.
+Open **Chart of Accounts** and assign **Account et-gaap Category** for every account that is used in business transactions forwarded to MCDS.

 ## Usage
 ### Issue Sales Documents
-To issue sales doument as XBRLGL transaction either use action **Post and Send** on sales document or use action **Send** on posted sales docuemnt.
+To issue sales doument as XBRLGL transaction either use action **Post and Send** on sales document or use action **Send** on already posted sales docuemnt.

-Choose the sending options either to save the XBRLGL document to a file or to send to MCDS:
+Choose the sending option either to save the XBRLGL document to a file or to send to MCDS:

 Field | Value | Usage
 -- | -- | --